immutant/lein-immutant/README.md

   You can override the default context-path (based off of the deployment name) and virtual-host with the `--context-path` and `--virtual-host` options, respectively.

+  If no Immutant install can be located, the latest stable release will be installed.

 * `lein immutant undeploy [name or glob or path/to/project]` - undeploys an application (or applications) from the current Immutant.